 Looking to beautify your space?
 Rugs, as we all know, really tie a room together.
 They have the uncanny ability to transform living rooms, bedrooms, dining areas and the rest into bright, expressive interiors, uniting otherwise disjointed spaces.
 Plus, the “installation” is a cinch.
-From recycled felt to hand-tufted wool, from neutral hues to vivid, geometric compositions, these five standout pieces will set a new tone for your home.
+From recycled felt to hand-tufted wool, from neutral hues to vivid, geometric compositions, these five area rug will set a new tone for your home.

 Architect and designer Patricia Urquiola‘s warm and versatile Nuance collection for Gan is a masterpiece of form and colour.
 Hand-sewn from recycled felt, the end result is a soft, stone-like appearance that bears a striking resemblance to terrazzo.
 Available in three designs – Curve, Line and Round – in a blend of electric hues and neutral tones, this textile statement piece is equal parts beauty and comfort.
 Call for pricing at Quasi Modo.

 The bold blue crosshatch of this hand-tufted rug from Thirty Six Knots can anchor any interior.
 Made with New Zealand wool, its thick, lush weave introduces texture, warmth and elegance, all in one go.
 Available in standard and custom sizes, it’s that rare type of statement piece that pairs well with just about any aesthetic.
 On sale for $360, at Thirty Six Knots.